AckerApple/ack-webpack/README.md

 - **lock**
   - writes all sub-package jsDependencies into your package.json file jsDependencies as if they were direct dependencies of current project
 - **depkey** = jsDependencies
+- **no-save**
+  - Prevent ack-webpack from auto adding installs as jsDependencies

 ### install:js
 Create, read, and write `js_modules` jsDependencies a lot like `node_modules` devDependencies